 Maier’s antique 1908 Victor Talking Machine entertains you with vintage 78rpm Nipper records, from Enrico Caruso’s operatic bombast, to Paul Whiteman’s Charleston dance music and more.

 The cool-down Q & A “after party” with the audience is always delightful.
 A host of supporting digital files stand ready to satisfy the most curious mind.
-Lift up the hood of a Victor Talking Machine to observe the inspired simplicity of the wind-up turntable that brought music into households worldwide!

 Got 3 minutes?

 - The Historical Society of Moorestown

 - Luxury Senior Living in New York City | Atria West 86